 The technical proposal includes all items listed below in the order provided.
+All topics have a page limit of 35 pages.
+Pages in excess of this count will not be considered by the Government in evaluations.

 - (1) Table of Contents: A table of contents should be located immediately after the Cover Sheet. - (2) Glossary: Include a glossary of acronyms and abbreviations used in the proposal. - (3) Milestone Identification: Include a program schedule with all key milestones identified. - (4) Identification and Significance of the Problem or Opportunity: Briefly reference thespecific technical problem/opportunity to be pursued under this effort. - (5) Phase II Technical Objectives: Detail the specific objectives of the Phase II work and describe the technical approach and methods to be used in meeting these objects.
 The proposal should also include an assessment of the potential commercial application for eachobjective. - (6) Work Plan: The work plan shall be a separate and distinct part of the proposal package, using a page break to divide it from the technical proposal.
 It must contain a summary description of the technical methodology and task description in broad enough detail to provide contractual flexibility.
 The following is the recommended format for the work plan; begin this section on a new page.
 DO NOT include proprietary information. - a) 1.0 Objective: This section is intended to provide a brief overview of thespecialty area.
 It should explain the purpose and expected outcome. - b) 2.0 Scope: This section should provide a concise description of the work to beaccomplished, including the technology area to be investigated, goals, and majormilestones.
 The key elements of this section are task development and deliverables, i.e., the anticipated end result and/or the effort's product.
-This section must also be consistent with the information in Section 4.0 below. - c) 3.0 Background: The applicant shall identify appropriate specifications, standards, andother documents applicable to the effort.
+This section must also be consistent with the information in Section 4.0 below.

+- 3.0 Background: The applicant shall identify appropriate specifications, standards, andother documents applicable to the effort.
 This section includes information or explanation for, and/or constraints to, understanding requirements.
 It may include relationships to previous, current, and/or future operations.
-It may also include techniques previously determined ineffective.

-d) 4.0 - Task/Technical Requirements: The detailed individual task descriptions must be developed in an orderly progression with sufficient detail to establish overall program requirements and goals.
+It may also include techniques previously determined ineffective. - d) 4.0 Task/Technical Requirements: The detailed individual task descriptions must be developed in an orderly progression with sufficient detail to establish overall program requirements and goals.
 The work effort must be segregated into major tasks and identified in separately numbered paragraphs.